Artanidos/DevAndroidPythonBook/parts/partii.md

 ##Many Different Approaches

-Because of the fact that Python has been introduced in 1991, meanwhile there are a few userinterface approaches to develop Python.
+Because of the fact that Python has been introduced in 1991, meanwhile there are a few user interface approaches to develop Python.
 There is Tkinter which is a bridge to TK.
 Tkinter is been delivered with Python.
 There is Kivy which has got a nice approach using a special pythonic language to declare the user interface.
 There is BeeWare which compiles Python to Java-ByteCode which then can be deployed on an Android device.